CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Install-NetQ/In‌stall-On-switch-OPTA.md

 - Switch decommission
 - Flow analysis

-The {{<link title="Install On-switch OPTA/#connect-netq-agents-to-the-opta-service" text="NetQ Agent must be running">}} for lifecycle management functions to work properly.
+The {{<link title="Install On-switch OPTA/#connect-netq-agents-to-the-opta-service" text="NetQ Agent must be running">}} for lifecycle management to work properly.

 {{<notice note>}}
 LCM with the on-switch OPTA service is supported on NVIDIA Spectrum-2 platforms and above.